 When you arrive at your new accommodation you should receive an induction briefing or meeting and contact details for people who can help if you have any problems.
-On leaving, your university or college should return any deposits held within 28 days of the end of the tenancy.

 How to address any issues you have with your accommodation

 In all instances issues should be raised with individual housing offices at the university or college.
 Contact details for accommodation offices can be found on The Student Accommodation Code website www.TheSAC.org.uk